SteepAtticStairs/ytdwn/README.md

 This should create a new ruby file at `/opt/homebrew/Library/Taps/homebrew/homebrew-core/Formula/ytdwn.rb`, and it should open it in your git configured text editor.
 For me, it is VSCode.

 Create a new repo called `homebrew-ytdwn`.
 Make sure the repo name has `homebrew` at the start.
+[Link to my repo](https://github.com/SteepAtticStairs/homebrew-ytdwn)

 Add a file called `ytdwn.rb` into that empty repo.
 The contents of this file will be very similar to what was created with the previous `brew create` command.